 - Objective and Expected Results: By continuing the BMP inspection program the County will ensure BMPs are performing optimally and achieving design pollutant reduction. - Implementation Schedule: The BMP inspection program will be ongoing throughout the permit cycle. - Method to Determine Effectiveness: The County will track the total number of BMP inspections performed both privately and publicly owned.

 Confirmation of BMP Project Reporting

-• The permittee submitted BMPs using the DEQ BMP Warehouse in accordance with the permit on 9/27/2019.
+The permittee submitted updates to the DEQ BMP Warehouse in accordance with the permit.